We recommend that you upgrade to the latest version of your browser.

 • Supervision of the handling of blood, blood components, cells, and tissues (Health Supervision, 2023)

-• Conducted by the Norwegian Health Supervision Authority
+• Conducted by Health Supervision

-• Audit of medicinal preparedness in Health South-East (2023)
+• Medicinal preparedness in Health South-East (2023)

-• Outsourcing of patients during periods of overcapacity (2023)
+• Outsourcing of patients (2023)

 • Transfer of patients between health enterprises (Ahus–OUS) (2022)